arillo/Backbone.Facetr/README.md

 ##### <a name="facetcollection-addfilter"></a> addFilter(filterName:string, filter:function, [silent:boolean]) : FacetCollection

 Adds a filter which is used to filter the collection by testing each model against it.
-Triggers reset unless true is passed as last parameter.
+Triggers Backbone.Collection reset unless true is passed as last parameter.
 Multiple filters can be added as long as they have different names.
 Adding two filters with the same name will result in the first being overwritten by the second.

 example